sraeisi/MLP19-QML_group/Data/README.md

 I think the **Decision Tree Regressor** can Provide a good Classification of Entangled States over Separable ones .
 -->

+#### Feature Extraction and feature reduction
+In "code.ipynb" file there are sections related to **the data reduction** where feature extraction and feature reduction techniques such as PCA,RFE,... could be found.

 ----